D4wnstar/aetherwisp/Statistical mechanics/Quantities/Chemical potential.md

 ---
 The **chemical potential** $\mu$ is an [[energy]] difference that determines the amount of energy that needs to be spent to add a [[Particella|particle]] to a [[Physical system|system]].
 Despite being called a [[Potential|potential]], it cannot be defined up to a constant as it is already a difference of two energies.

-It is important in the description of the [[grand canonical ensemble]], where the number of particles is variable, but also generally describes the energy of adding a particle to a system like the [[Elettrone|electron]] shell of an [[Atomo|atom]].
+It is important in the description of the [[grand canonical ensemble]], where the number of particles is variable, but also generally describes the energy of adding a particle to a system like the [[Elettrone|electron]] shell of an [[Atom|atom]].

 It can be expressed in terms of the [[internal energy]], [[entropy]], [[Helmholtz free energy]] and [[Gibbs free energy]] as
 $$\mu=\left( \frac{ \partial E }{ \partial N }  \right)_{S,V}=-T\left( \frac{ \partial S }{ \partial N }  \right)_{E,V}=\left( \frac{ \partial A }{ \partial N }  \right)_{V,T}=\left( \frac{ \partial G }{ \partial N }  \right)_{P,T}$$